autodesk-platform-services/aps-revit.ifc.scheduler/DEPLOYMENT.md

 2. Fill out the resource group and name as desired.
 3. Set the following Instance Details:
    1. Publish: `Code`
-   2. Runtime Stack: `.NET 5`
+   2. Runtime Stack: `.NET 8`
    3. Operating System: `Windows`
    4. Region: Should match the region used for the database and Elastic Search.
 4. Create an App Service Plan with a SKU of S1 or greater.
 5. Press `Create`, then `Create` again.
 6. Wait for the webapp to be created, then navigate to the resource page.
-7. Navigate to the `Configuration` page, and set the application settings and connnection string required by [Environment Variables](#environment-variables).
+7. Navigate to the `Configuration` page, and set the application settings and connection string required by [Environment Variables](#environment-variables).

 ### AWS

-This application should be run an EC2 instance running Windows Server with IIS enabled, hosting an ASP.NET 5 application.
+This application should be run an EC2 instance running Windows Server with IIS enabled, hosting an ASP.NET 8 application.

 For instructions on setting up the EC2 instance, please follow these instructions to deploy the application: